Guide to studying Middle Eastern & African Studies

 Skills that are developed during a Middle Eastern & African Studies degree can assist greatly in many career routes.
 These skills include gathering information, interpretation and presentation.
 Potential areas of employment can include translation, teaching, tourism or finance.

-Middle Eastern & African Studies degrees teaches transferable skills, such as presentation, research and communication, as well as a rounded cultural knowledge and second language.
+Middle Eastern & African Studies degrees teach transferable skills, such as presentation, research and communication, as well as a rounded cultural knowledge and second language.

 Particular job areas include recruitment, research, translation and interpretation, secretarial work, teaching and lecturing, and consular assistant.